James R. Lane

-The king’s vertically-pupiled eyes grew wide and his jaw dropped.
-“We…we can issue a royal decree; there is no reason for you to be branded as---“
+The king’s golden eyes grew wide and his jaw dropped.
+"We…we can issue a royal decree; we can find a DNA donor to give it a personalized scent.
+There is no reason for you to be branded as---"

 Shaking my head, I interrupted with, "Your majesty…Lyrkos.
 You cannot, you dare not do such a thing.
 It would create a precedent that could ultimately create social, even cultural upheaval.
 Humans absolutely forbid cloning of people, and for good reason.
 Your carefully-controlled use of them sidesteps the horror of having countless duplicate people intermixing with ‘normal’ people.
 Allowing even one non-Sar’nali clone into your society could fuel such outrage, it might threaten your very rule."

 "Sire, when a created device has served its purpose, it is discarded.
 I---have served my purpose, both to my people, and to yours in keeping your daughter out of the hands of a monster.
 While my body is relatively young, the…the person inside it is far older than you."
 I hung my head.
 "Friend Lyrkos…I’m tired.
 My time is done.
 I beg of you, please rescind your ruling denying Eyanna the throne.
 She learned a bitter, hard lesson with her experience meeting humans.
 I believe with her knowledge of mankind’s treachery she will be able to convince the others in your empire to have nothing whatsoever to do with humanity.
 Observe it, monitor it, but do not allow it access to other intelligent species until---and only if---it greatly moderates its xenophobic, murderous ways.
 Eyanna has seen, first-hand, what humans can do.
 She will not forget."

 Lyrkos seemed to wilt.
 "You will not reconsider, friend Bart?
 You would be most welcome here."